anam-aj/edx/CS50p/pset9FinalProject/README.md

 * requirements.txt : contains information about libraires required
 * README.md : Detailed description of project

 It is a To-do list program which can be completely run from terminal.
+It lets user create a 'To-do list' which contains a list of tasks.
 I made it very easy to use.
 One can simply use the program by reading only what is being shown on screen.
 User friendly feedback messages are displayed making it easy for the user to understand the working of program.
 Feedback messages and Instructions are colourized and boxed to making it easy to read.

 When initiated it provides the user a menu of choices namely
 * 1: View Tasks